Our research is editorially independent but we

 Located on the scenic 8,000-acre property of the historic Biltmore Estate in Asheville, the Biltmore Winery is an experience you won’t want to miss.
 Situated in the middle of the Estate’s Antler Hill Village, the winery features an expansive tasting room with a large wine bar, where you can sample over 20 different varieties including reds, whites and roses.
 If you need a bite to eat with all of the tasting you’ll be doing, they also offer a selection of cheeses, charcuterie and local-made truffles.
 And if you’re interested in seeing how it all takes place, you can take a behind-the-scenes tour or book a specialty wine experience.

-If you’re a fan of Muscadine wine, then you will definitely want to take a trip to Duplin Winery in Rose Hill, NC.
-It’s rustic exterior may look reminiscent of a Cracker Barrel Old Country Store, but once you step inside, you’ll find a spacious bistro and a large tasting bar.
+If you’re a fan of Muscadine wine, then you will definitely want to take a trip to Duplin Winery in Rose Hill.
+Its rustic exterior may look reminiscent of a Cracker Barrel Old Country Store, but once you step inside, you’ll find a spacious bistro and a large tasting bar.
 As the oldest and largest winery in the South, they specialize in wines made from Muscadine grapes and offer tastings that include up to 10 wines.
-Although all the wines have the distinctive taste of Muscadine or Scuppernong, you will still find a wide variety of tastes here from sweet and fruity, to soft and dry.
+Although all the wines have the distinctive taste of Muscadine or Scuppernong, you will still find a wide variety of tastes here, from sweet and fruity, to soft and dry.

 Also located in the beautiful Yadkin Valley, Shelton Vineyards is one of the largest on the East Coast.
-With a climate that is very similar to some of the best wine regions in Europe, they grow varietals like Cabernet Franc, Sauvignon Blanc, Merlot, Malbec, Viognier and more.
-While you’re visiting, take a tour of the 33,000 square foot winery, taste a selection of their award-winning wines and keep the souvenir glass to take home with you.
-You can also enjoy a meal of “sophisticated comfort food” at The Harvest Grill that is nestled on the grounds of the vineyard.
+With a climate similar to some of the best wine regions in Europe, they grow varietals like Cabernet Franc, Sauvignon Blanc, Merlot, Malbec, Viognier, and more.
+While visiting, take a tour of the 33,000-square-foot winery, taste a selection of their award-winning wines and keep the souvenir glass to take home with you.
+You can also enjoy a meal of “sophisticated comfort food” at The Harvest Grill which is nestled on the grounds of the vineyard.